Position: Agent Should Invoke External Tools ONLY When Epistemically Necessary: Implications for Learning and Training

-\paragraph{Agentic Supervised Fine-tuning.} Supervised fine-tuning (SFT) remains the most common approach for teaching agents tool use, using small task-specific datasets (e.g., math, code) to demonstrate when and how to call external tools~\citep{goutora, li2025startselftaughtreasonertools}.
-However, it often assumes a uniform knowledge boundary across models, which is unrealistic.
-As discussed in Lemma 2.1, this mismatch leads to inefficiencies: what is helpful for a small model may be redundant or even distracting for larger ones.
-One solution is to create custom SFT datasets tailored to each model’s knowledge boundary, but this is resource-intensive and hard to scale.
-A more practical alternative, as outlined in Lemma 2.2, is to approximate a maximal knowledge boundary and train agents to defer intelligently when faced with unfamiliar content~\citep{qian2025smartselfawareagenttool}.
-While this approach offers greater generality, it may lack the precision needed for fine-grained domains, highlighting a trade-off between scalability and behavioral fidelity.
+\paragraph{Agentic Supervised Fine-Tuning.} Supervised fine-tuning (SFT) remains a common approach for teaching agents how and when to use tools, often through curated demonstrations on specific tasks~\citep{goutora, li2025startselftaughtreasonertools}.
+However, such approaches frequently assume a uniform internal capability across models.
+As discussed in Section~\ref{subsec:task_knowledge}, this assumption is unrealistic: what constitutes appropriate tool use for a small model may be redundant or counterproductive for a larger one.
+One approach is to tailor SFT datasets to each model’s internal competence, but this quickly becomes resource-intensive.
+A more scalable alternative is to train agents to defer selectively when faced with unfamiliar or low-solvability contexts, approximating a conservative upper envelope of internal capability~\citep{qian2025smartselfawareagenttool} (e.g., by assuming some tasks naturally fall into $\mathcal{Q}^{\mathrm{world}} \setminus \mathcal{Q}_{\max}$ in Proposition~\ref{prop:pupulation_tool}).
+While this improves generality, it may sacrifice precision in specialized domains, illustrating a fundamental trade-off between scalability and fine-grained alignment.